JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 unless it is set to zero (see __operating precision__), that is the lowest recommended value.

+This approach uses some of the least significant bits as a "cushion" that protects against showing greater precision than may be warranted by the available accuracy.
+When using this mode with intervals of enclosure, additional care is taken when preparing the values that you see.

 ### ArbFloat

 It is reasonable to use settings of {32, 48, or 64} with `ArbFloats`.